 For a definitive accounting of all the graves and a map of where they are located in the churchyard, read this detailed article by Charles Racine.

 The old Rector’s Study, a one-room structure, believed to have been erected in the 1850s, is located at the churchyard’s western boundary.
 The first reference to the “office” is found in the vestry minutes of December 29, 1870.
 At that time it was decided that the rectory property should be cleared of everything except the rectory, the wood house, and the office, and that any necessary repairs were to be made.
 It was further decided that the office porch should be removed.
 Except for that missing part, the little building looks as it did in the Victorian era.
-There are plans for the old Rector’s study to be renovated in the near future.
-The plans include refurbishing both the interior and exterior.
-Once completed, the study will serve to further the church’s mission.
+Refurbishment of the Old Rector’s Study, both the interior and exterior, was completed and dedicated in the fall of 2017.